Enjoy Queen Sonja's panoramic hike Dronningstien 2,5 hours from Bergen. One of Norway’s most beautiful mountain walks for experienced hikers.

 The hike is named after HM Queen Sonja of Norway and it is truly worthy for a queen.
 The hike is spectacular, and it is easy to understand why this is one of the Queen's favourite hikes in Hardanger.

 Dronningstien hike can be done on a day trip from Bergen if you start early in the morning.
-However, we do recommend you visit the Hardanger region for a few days or a weekend.
-The region is beautiful and if seeing the nowegian fjords is on your agenda, then the Hardangerfjord is right on your doorstep.
+However, we recommend visiting the Hardanger region for a few days or a weekend.
+The region is beautiful and if seeing the Norwegian fjords is on your agenda, then the Hardangerfjord is right on your doorstep.

 This is a one way hike and you can start either in the village of Kinsarvik or Lofthus.
 The most common is to start in Kinsarvik, so our description will guide you in this direction.
 In Kinsarvik there is an Esso petrol station.
 Turn off by the petrol station and follow the signs to Dronningstien and parking. (about 5-10 minutes drive up the mountain side).

 The hike starts with a long steep climb no matter which direction you choose.
 The best parking is in Kinsarvik, so this tends to be the more popular starting point.
 When completing the hike in Lofthus the last section is between rows and rows of apple trees and makes a perfect end to the hike.

 The parking lot in Kinsarvik is quite large, but even so, it tends to fill up quickly during the summer.
 And especially in July and August when most Norwegians are on their summer vacation.
 Please follow the payment instructions on the sign at the entrance to the parking lot.
 Payment is via Vipps (Norwegian payment mobile app), or into a bank account.
 The daily fee is around NOK 100